June 2017 Newsletter

 Note: I am putting this down to the sheer amount of effort that I put in during the early days of my business in the UK.
 This is some of the stuff I will be covering in future business videos so make sure to subscribe to my YouTube channel.

 I have shot promotional videos for a local campsite:

 …a shooting school for their huge, international event in June:

 …plus a Nordic Walking company and golf course.
 I have shot numerous properties in and around Weymouth and taught a few one to one courses which have been fab!

-I also recently did a “very short notice” video (I received a call at 9pm for a 10am start the next morning) for our local helipad/Coastguard which was great fun to do and could lead on to more work in the future.
+I also recently did a "very short notice" video.
+I received a call at 9pm for a 10am start the next morning.
+It was for our local helipad/Coastguard which was great fun to do and could lead on to more work in the future.

-To cap it all, I have just been asked to do the aerials for a music video being produced by an American promo company coming here next month after sending them a demo reel I quickly put together for them (see below).
+To cap it all, I have just been asked to do the aerials for a music video being produced by an American promo company.
+They are coming here next month after sending them a demo reel I quickly put together for them (see below).

 I got to meet some wonderful, talented people so far this year and have made a few friends and business contacts along the way.
-I have also shot a ton of stock photos and video clips which now all need to be edited and uploaded to various agencies…
+I have also shot a ton of stock photos and video clips.
+These all now need to be edited and uploaded to various agencies…

 I still find it hard to believe that after 37 years I still love photography and imaging in general as much as I do.